DocNow/diffengine/README.md

 But news travels *fast* in social media.
 What if you don't subscribe to the print newspaper anymore?
 And what if that initial, perhaps flawed version goes viral, and it is the only version you ever read?
-It's not exactly *fake news*, because there's no intent to mislead.
-But it may not be the best news either.
+It's not exactly *fake news*, because there's no intent to mislead ... but it may not be the best news either.

 ---